 Thanksgiving Gift Ideas – Not Just Gift Baskets or Turkey Trots

-Board games for families.
+Board games for groups of people.
 Get your head out of your smart phones and ipods — have an old-fashioned Thanksgiving Day with a fun, interactive board game.
-You don’t necessarily have to buy the most popular board games on Amazon (which is Bananagrams, by the way) — you can bring an old favorite to Thanksgiving dinner.
+You don’t necessarily have to buy the most popular board games on Amazon — which is Cards Against Humanity, by the way — you can bring an old favorite to Thanksgiving dinner.
 Bananagrams is a very popular family game.

 Thanksgiving turkey cage.
 This is a great gift idea for moms, wives, and all manner of women who roast turkeys for Thanksgiving dinner and who deplore scraping the stuffing or dressing from inside the turkey after it’s cooked!
 I’d give this turkey cage to my mother-in-law for Thanksgiving; it’s practical, effective, and inexpensive.